BENEFITS OF MEMBERSHIP

 - Social golf with friends?
 This is the backbone of HGC where groups of members operate WhatsApp and email groups to plan their own roll-ups.
 You can play alone, with family or friends, or join one of the casual gatherings throughout the week or at weekends.

-- A fully-stocked Pro Shop offers a full range of equipment plus plenty of HGC-branded merchandise to wear and use on the course, while the Pros can help fit and match new clubs.
+- The Pro Shop, largely operated from the Bar, offers golfing necessities for your round, together with plenty of HGC branded merchandise to wear and use on the course, while the Pros can help fit and match new clubs.

 - The Men’s, Women’s and Junior sections are all lively and friendly as well as competitive and there are plenty of silver trophies to be won and hard-fought inter-club matches with our local rivals throughout the year.
 Plus, a number of mixed events still rank as among the most popular way to enjoy the Club and its friendly culture.
 Everyone is welcome to take part!